KRQQ: History

+McCoy joined KRQ in 1978, moving from WNDE in Indianapolis.
+As the original morning host, he helped establish the station’s high-energy personality format and local audience connection during the formative years of KRQ’s rise as one of Tucson’s leading hit-music stations.

+In October 1980, McCoy transitioned into consulting, joining Blair Radio, where he worked with radio stations across the United States on programming, promotion, and market positioning.
+Dan Mc Coy's Real Name was Chet Tart.
 With the success of the Top 40 format, the station was sold to Nationwide Communications in the 1980s.
 According to radio industry trade publication Radio & Records, during the late 1980s, KRQQ was among the highest rated Top 40 stations in the U.S. The program director was Clarke Ingram, who came to KRQQ from nearby Top 40 station KZZP Phoenix.
 At one point, KRQQ had a 23 percent share of the total audience.
 The station's slogan in the 1990s was "Tucson's Only Hit Music Station!"

 Nationwide later sold its Tucson stations to Tucson Radio Partners, which in turn was absorbed by Prism Radio.
 Clear Channel Communications acquired KRQQ in the 1990s.
 (Clear Channel changed its name to iHeartMedia in 2014.)

 In 2001, following the September 11 attacks, the station made headlines when 25,000 listeners gathered in Tucson Electric Park to form a human flag.